seetaresearch/dragon/docs/api/python/torch.rst

   : Repeat elements along each dimension of input.

   `topk(...) <torch/topk.html>`_
-  : Return the top-K largest or smallest elements along the given dimension.
+  : Return the top k-largest or k-smallest elements along the given dimension.

   `transpose(...) <torch/transpose.html>`_
   : Return a new tensor with two dimensions swapped.